 Protecting Pennsylvania Against Waterborne Diseases

-The Office of Research and Development (ORD) and the Office of Water has published a series of papers summarizing the research conducted on waterborne disease in the last 10 years.
+The Office of Research and Development (ORD) and the Office of Water has published a series of papers summarizing the research conducted on waterborne disease for many years.
 The work includes research supported by EPA and others and is limited to gastrointestinal illness as the health effect of concern.
 The 1996 Safe Drinking Water Act Amendments (SWDA) mandated the Agency and the Centers for Disease Control and Prevention would conduct five waterborne disease studies and develop a national estimate of waterborne disease.
 The main purpose of the National Estimate papers is to review the state of the science, propose methodologies for estimating waterborne disease and the availability of data to make a National Estimate of Waterborne Disease.

 Waterborne disease outbreaks associated with public drinking water have remained low in Pennsylvania according to a recent report published by the Centers for Disease Control and Prevention.

 The following sites are worth checking out for more technical information on Giardia and Cryptosporidium.